 Should You Hire a Student Loan Consultant?

-Nonetheless, if you’re dreading your student loan payments each month because you aren’t sure whether you’ll be able to cover the minimum payment, there are solutions you could consider.
-One option graduates struggling to make the minimum payments on their student loans might consider is hiring a student loan consultant to help create a customized repayment plan.
+If you dread your student loan payments each month because you aren’t sure whether you can afford to cover the minimum payment, know that there are solutions to make student loans more manageable.
+One option is hiring a student loan consultant to help create a customized repayment plan.

-Americans owe more than $1.5 trillion in student loans, according to Pew Research Center .
+Americans owe nearly $1.8 trillion in collective student loans.
 As student loan debt has increased, student loan consultants have emerged to help students navigate the loan process.
 Most student loan consultants work independently from colleges or universities, and are not affiliated with specific repayment programs.
 Student loan consultants work one-on-one with borrowers to identify their repayment needs and try to set them up on a path of debt payoff success.

 Knowing What They Can Help With